secretaria-ICA/projpucbi/README.md

 So, in order to solve the problem, we tried to use an optimization model in the order of construction and sending of the newsletters obeying the priorities presented to the team that executes the activity.

-The result was the delivery of all reports within an acceptable and desirable time frame for customers and distributors, considering the workforce available today by the team.
+The result was the delivery of the reports in an anticipated period and considering the execution of all the clients and the labor allocated for the execution.

 ### 1. Introdução